cnpapado/ntua-saas/microservice01_frontend/README.md

 * Interactive Map
 * Extend plan option

+Data is received and automatically updated every 15 minutes and upon any change in the dropdown/date selection.

+>**Note**
-The service is currently deployed on Google Cloud Run: https://microservice01frontend-5dhg4gvi6a-ey.a.run.app
+>The service is currently deployed on Google Cloud Run: https://microservice01frontend-5dhg4gvi6a-ey.a.run.app